Tynemouth Aquarium re-opened its doors on Saturday 4th July and is pleased to report the weekend went swimmingly!

 The Aquarium recently refurbished a number of exhibits, facilities and has a brand new restaurant called ‘Bay and Laurel’ – now open to everyone whether or not they are visiting the Aquarium.

-There have been so many changes at Tynemouth Aquarium; visitors can expect strict Covid-19 safety measures in place, alongside the refurbishments including a new River Giants exhibit home to huge fresh water species such as Red Tailed Catfish and giant Black Pacu.
+There have been so many changes at Tynemouth Aquarium; before visiting customers can expect strict Covid-19 safety measures in place.
+This is alongside the refurbishments including a new River Giants exhibit home to huge fresh water species.

-Visitors will be asked to read a charter before entering, outlining the site’s enhanced cleaning, regular hand sanitising stations, increased signage and a one way journey through the aquarium so visitors can observe social distancing.
+Visitors will be asked to read a charter before entering, outlining the site’s updated safety measures.
+This allows visitors can observe social distancing.
 Please click here for full details of our new safety measures.

 Tynemouth Aquarium is open to the public 7days per week 10am-5pm with last entry at 4pm.
 Tickets can be purchased online in advance at a discounted rate here or simply purchased on arrival.

 The Bay and Laurel restaurant is also open everyday!